richer-tan/gitPractice2/README.md

 # gitPractice2
 # Our second repo on GitHub
-# Changing on newBranch.
-# CHanging on newBranch2.
+# Cannot see changes on branches.
-# Another change.